-Aside from the three main classifications of cloud computing services (laaS, PaaS and SaaS), there are three major types of "clouds."
+classifications of cloud computing services (IaaS, PaaS and SaaS), there are three major types of "clouds."
 Public, private, and hybrid clouds utilize similar infrastructure, but are managed very differently.
 Clients typically choose a type of cloud based on their ability to manage cloud systems and their demands for security.